Equitable/trump/docs/source/install.rst

 Step 2.
 Configure Settings
 --------------------------

-*SUMMARY OF STEP 2: Put a SQLAlchemy Engine String in trump\config\trump.cfg.
+*SUMMARY OF STEP 2: Put a SQLAlchemy Engine String in trump/config/trump.cfg.
 Comment out all other engines.*

 Trump needs information about a database it can use, plus there are a couple other settings you may want to tweak.
 You can either follow the instructions below, or pass a